NetComposer/nkbase/doc/self_convergent.md

 {ok, #{fields => #{{field5,field5a} => -6}}}
 ```

-We we try to remove a non-existing element it will fail (it is supposed that other client must have removed it), unless we use the _dcontext_ (meaning, "ok, I know"):
+If we try to remove a non-existing element it will fail unless we use the _dcontext_:

 ```erlang
 > nkbase_dmap:update(domain, class, dkey,